dubiouscandle/chess-elo-guesser-ai/README.md

 I didn't formally prove that this was what was happening, so this is just my interpretation of the behavior I was seeing.
 But it would explain why making the model larger could actually make the useful signal harder for the earlier parts of the network to learn.

 I didn't do a proper automated hyperparameter search.
 Most of the choices were made manually based on what I could fit into memory and what seemed to improve the results.
-I also tended to use convenient sizes like powers of two because, well, they were convenient.
+I also tended to use convenient sizes like powers of two.

 ## The data